ucb-ee290c/fa18-gps/doc/FFT-Generator.md

 such that on the first cycle are values x[0], x[1], …, x[p-1], then the next cycle contains x[p], x[p+1], … and this continues until the input is x[n-p], x[n-p+1], …, x[n-1].

 ### Output unscramble
-Naturally with correct order input, the output of FFT will in bit-reversed order.
-If a direct form FFT is perform, the output order correction is simply rewiring.
+With correct order input, the output of FFT will in bit-reversed order.
+If a direct form FFT is performed, the output order correction is simply rewiring.
 So when the generator is configured to be direct form (i.e. n=lanes).
 There is a unscrambleOut option to directly correct the bit order at the output.

 However, when a two stages FFT is perform, there are some bit unscrambling happen between Biplex and Direct form FFT, and the  output bit order is not very straightforward.
 It can be correct by the following code: